Hiking Yellow Mountain: The Toughest Hike in Western Carolina?

 Plan Your Hike

-Trailhead: The Yellow Mountain Trail is accessible from Cody Gap, off Buck Creek Road, off Route 64 about 8-miles west of Cashiers.
+Trailhead: The Yellow Mountain Trail is accessible from Cole Gap, off Buck Creek Road, off Route 64 about 8-miles west of Cashiers.

 Additional Information: The distance can be deceiving: The 4.8-mile ascent may not seem staggering, but plan for the rugged terrain to add time to the hike.
 Allow at least a half day for the hike—around 4 to 6 hours—depending on hiking experience and fitness level.
 Plan to bring enough water to cover the entire trek.